Net-Zero Materials Transition: Denim

 Achieving net-zero denim isn't just a question of better production; consumer behaviour also plays a role.
 Encouraging people to buy fewer, higher-quality jeans that last longer, reduce washing, and properly recycle old denim can substantially lower the environmental impact.
 The slow fashion movement, which emphasises quality over quantity, is gaining traction as consumers become more aware of the environmental costs of their clothing.

-Levis is one company setting trends in this area.
-In 2021, they launched their Buy Better, Wear Longer campaign — a mantra and movement that encourages more conscious purchasing decisions.
+Levi Strauss is one company setting trends in this area.
+Their Buy Better, Wear Longer campaign is a mantra and movement that encourages more conscious purchasing decisions.

 Can Denim ever be Net Zero?